robin-mbg/may/README.md

 ## Installation

-`may` is available either as a binary for download or as an AUR package for Arch-based distributions.
+`may` is available either as a binary for download or as an AUR package for Arch-based distributions - or just build it yourself.

 For detailed instruction see `/doc/Install.md` or click [here](doc/Install.md).